ItzArty/FolderSizeCPP/README.md

 FolderSize is a lightweight tool for folder size measurement aimed at reaching tremendous speeds.

-#### It doesn't get faster than this :)

 ## Usage
 ``FolderSize [Path]``

 ## Notice

-Folder which the program does not have permission to access will be skipped.
+- Folder which the program does not have permission to access will be skipped.

+- Windows is significantly slower when compared against Linux on the same hardware, expect up to **500%** higher speed coming from Windows to Linux

+- **As far as I am aware, this solution reaches the lowest possible evaluation time, even switching to a lighter language like C no longer yields better results.**

 ## Building